hypo69/hypo/docs/gemini/ru/explainer/src/utils/file.md

 * `fnmatch`: Enables pattern matching on file names.
 * `pathlib`: Offers an object-oriented approach to working with file paths.
 * `typing`: Provides type hints for better code readability and maintainability.
 * `src.logger`: A custom logger, likely a module or package within the `src` directory, responsible for handling logging messages.
-This demonstrates a good modular design.
+This demonStartes a good modular design.

 **Classes:**